 A few steps later, Edgerton waved him goodbye from the door of the office.
 Between his long, steady sniper's fingers he held the card that Neal had swiped off their CalSci consultant earlier, presumably unnoticed.

 Neal definitely didn't find this admirable, and his mouth certainly didn't get any drier.
-He really had to do something about his attraction to dangerous men and women.
+He really had to do something about his attraction to dangerous people.